VladimirMakeev/D2ModdingToolset/README.md

     - Allows to use revive as a secondary attack;
   </details>
 - <details>
-    <summary>Allows attack class immunity modifiers to be applied (also works with vanilla version);</summary>
+    <summary>Allows attack class immunity modifiers to be applied (e.g. banner of fear warding);</summary>

-    Works by adding IMMUNITYC and IMMUNITYCATC columns to GmodifL.dbf (similar to IMMUNITY and IMMUNITYCAT).
+    Add IMMUNITYC and IMMUNITYCATC columns to GmodifL.dbf (similar to IMMUNITY and IMMUNITYCAT).
-    Then adding a new record with TYPE 14 and filling the columns accordingly to attack class and immunity.
+    Then add a new record with TYPE 14 and filling the columns accordingly to attack class and immunity.
+    Also works in pure vanilla version.
   </details>

 ### Settings: